 This helps prevent disputes among family members and other interested parties.

 Another important reason why you need probate is to protect your assets from creditors.
 During the probate process, the personal representative must pay off any debts owed by the deceased person provided that the creditor files a claim in a timely manner.
-This ensures that only claims filed in a timely manner are paid so the heirs or beneficiaries receive the maximum amount of assets possible.
+Ensuring that we pay only claims filed in a timely manner maximizes the amount of assets received by the heirs or beneficiaries.

 Finally, probate can help prevent fraud and other types of misconduct.
 The court oversees the probate process to ensure that the personal representative is not engaging in any fraudulent or illegal activities.
 This helps protect the interests of the heirs or beneficiaries so that the probate process is fair and just.